google-research/google-research/isolating_factors/README.md

 after training on images grouped by digit class
 - `pose_estimation/` Evaluates trained pose estimation models from Section 4.3 of the paper in both the dictionary lookup and regression scenarios
-- `run.sh` runs a minimal example of the Shapes3D experiment for testing

 ## Python environment
 The code was run successfully with Python 3.6.12.
 The necessary libraries may